 As an organization, we are interested in education on many levels.
 The successful candidate will have a commitment to lifelong learning and identify areas of interest for professional development.
 In addition, if candidates have an interest in providing community education to youth, community education to parents, professional training to others in mental health, and/or ongoing clinical supervision, we invite candidates to note this along with any experience they have in offering such educational activities.

 As a group private practice and an entrepreneurial setting, we hold strong values in collaboration, teamwork, community relationship building, social and racial justice, professional advocacy, mentoring, innovation in program development and systems, and organizational creativity.
 Successful candidates should identify experiences that demonstrate their commitment to one or more of these values within an organizational setting.

 The Institute is located in Pasadena, California in the heart of bustling Old Town.
 Our offices are housed in a beautiful, historic building just a short walk away from numerous restaurants, cafes, and shops.

 We are accepting applications for the following positions.

 Please click on the employment opportunities for application information:

-Licensed Therapist: DBT Specialty – Position available starting August 2020
+- Licensed Therapist: DBT Specialty – NOW HIRING